Mind's Mirror: Distilling Self-Evaluation Capability and Comprehensive Thinking from Large Language Models: Distilling Self-Evaluation Capability and Comprehensive Thinking

 \subsubsection{Obtaining multiple CoTs}

-For an unlabeled dataset \( D \), we devise a CoT prompt template \( p \) delineating how the task should be approached.
-The prompt template contains examples for few-shot CoT.
-Following the CoT method, each example comprises a triplet \( (x_p, r_p, y_p) \), where \( x_p \) is an exemplary input, \( y_p \) denotes the corresponding pseudo-label, and \( r_p \) is a user-provided rationale explaining the classification of \( x_p \) as \( y_p \).
-We combine the concrete input data \( x_i \) with \( p \) and use this as input to prompt the LLM.
-With examples from \( p \), the LLM can simulate triplet examples to generate the CoT response for \( x_i \) that contains a rationale \( r_i \) (the yellow part of the ``Multiple CoTs Outputs'' in Figure~\ref{fig:picture_second}) and a pseudo-label \( y_i \) (the green part of the ``Multiple CoTs Outputs'' in Figure~\ref{fig:picture_second}).
+For an unlabeled dataset \( D \), we devise a few-shot CoT prompt template \( p \) delineating how the task should be approached.
+We combine each input data \( x_i \) with \( p \) and use it as an input to LLM.
+With examples from \( p \), the LLM can simulate examples to generate the CoT response for \( x_i \) that contains a rationale \( r_i \) and a pseudo-label \( y_i \) (the yellow part and the green part of the ``Multiple CoTs Outputs'' in Figure~\ref{fig:picture_second}).
 We let the LLM regenerate several times to get multiple different CoTs.

-Unlike traditional methods, Each CoT epitomizes a unique rationale underscoring the comprehensiveness of the state space generated by the LLM, hence broadening the explanation spectrum and laying a robust foundation for decision-making.